 Oil pastels are the best color medium for children learning art, and they should start by the age of 6–7 years.
 I always use oil pastels in my class because they blend easily and kids enjoy the shading and blending techniques.

-The underwater scene is one topic that children love to draw and mostly given in art competitions also.
-Animals are not easy to draw, but fishes and underwater creatures are not that difficult due to their less bony structure.
-So I hope the instructions and videos here will help many children to learn a simple composition of underwater.
+The underwater scene is one topic that children love to draw and is often given in art competitions as well.
+Animals are not easy to draw, but fish and underwater creatures are not that difficult due to their less bony structure.
+So I hope the instructions and videos here will help many children to learn a simple underwater composition.

 Why Use Oil Pastels?

 Oil pastels allow the artist to learn to blend, mixing and shading much easily as compared to crayons or pencil colors.
 Learning oil pastels or soft pastels is fun for children because they can learn to blend theses using fingers or cotton or tissue or just by using the color itself.
 These are bright and gives a very nice result.
 So I highly recommend oil pastels for children of all ages.

 All you need is a drawing file of any size.
 Quality does not matter here because oil pastels work well on most of the surfaces.
 Keep a pencil, eraser, sharpener, and pack of oil pastel at least 24 shades.
 Here we mostly buy Camel brand colors which are okay for beginners and not at all expensive.
 Any brand of oil pastels can be used here.